-The sampling took place on 14th July 2023 in Zaporizhzhia and 20th July 2023 in Kherson and was carried out in cooperation with the Czech company Dekonta.
-Five samples of sediments of the Dnipro River were taken as point samples.
+First stage of sampling took place on 14th July 2023 in Zaporizhzhia and 20th July 2023 in Kherson and was carried out in cooperation with the Czech company Dekonta.
+Second stage of sampling took place on 27th and 28th October 2023.
+Samples of sediments of the Dnipro River were taken as point samples.
 All sediment samples were collected using a stainless-steel shovel from a layer at a depth of 25 to 30 cm below the surface.
 Both soil samples from the craters were also collected using a stainless-steel shovel, this time from a depth of 15 to 20 cm below the surface.
 The samples were homogenized and transported in polyethylene Ziplock bags to the laboratory, where they were stored in a cool environment.